Aspects of the commuting graph: Preliminaries

 We conclude this section with a general remark.
-A \emph{dominant vertex} in a graph is a vertex joined to all others.
-We note that, in the commuting graph $\Gamma(G)$ of a group $G$, elements of the center $Z(G)$ are dominant vertices; this is the reason why, to investigate questions about connectedness, they are excluded.
+In the commuting graph $\Gamma(G)$ of a group $G$, elements of the centre $Z(G)$ are dominating vertices; this is the reason why, to investigate questions about connectedness, they are excluded.
 However, in our case, it doesn't matter:

-\begin{prop} \begin{enumerate} \item The class of groups whose commuting graph is $\mathcal{F}$-free is subgroup-closed. \item If no graph in $\mathcal{F}$ has a dominant vertex, then the class of groups with $\mathcal{F}$-free commuting graph is independent of whether vertices in $Z(G)$ are included or excluded. \end{enumerate} \end{prop}
+\begin{prop} \begin{enumerate} \item The class of groups whose commuting graph is $\mathcal{F}$-free is subgroup-closed. \item If no graph in $\mathcal{F}$ has a dominating vertex, then the class of groups with $\mathcal{F}$-free commuting graph is independent of whether vertices in $Z(G)$ are included or excluded. \end{enumerate} \end{prop}

 \begin{proof} (a) This is immediate from the fact that, if $H$ is a subgroup of $G$, then $\Gamma(H)$ is an induced subgraph of $\Gamma(G)$.
 (We remark that the same result holds for various other graphs such as the power graph, enhanced power graph, nilpotency and solvability graphs.
 But it does not hold for yet others such as the generating graph or the deep commuting graph.)